All Episodes

 We have diseased municipalities in diseased states.

-And if, like me, you think you live far away from it all, you live uh you live up on the hill in an obscure corner of northern New Hampshire in a relatively fiscally sane state, you're just gonna be penalized because you didn't spend spend spend like all these crazies did down in Patterson, New Jersey and San Jose, California, and you're the one who's going to be stuck with the tab for bailing these people out.
+And if, like me, you think you live far away from it all, You live up on the hill in an obscure corner of northern New Hampshire in a relatively fiscally sane state.

-If you live in any of these cities and you voted for these Democrat administrations that have bankrupted these cities, I'd like to know what you got for it and why you thought it was a worth making some of the most famous, iconic cities in the United States of America bankrupt to keep electing these uh uh administrations.
+If you live in any of these cities and you voted for these Democrat administrations that have bankrupted these cities, I'd like to know what you got for it and why you thought it was worth making some of the most famous, iconic cities in the United States of America bankrupt to keep electing these administrations.

 If you're one of these liberal voters who returns Democrat administrations to office again and again and again in Camden, New Jersey or San Jose, California, I'd like to hear from you.

-1-800-282-2882, Mark Stein in for rush.
+1-800-282-2882, Mark Stein, in for rush.

-You know, I mentioned Kwanzaa because I read out that story from the uh Gary Post of uh Gary, Indiana with the fascinating picture caption of Jihad Mohammed, Mr. Jihad Mohammed, lighting the uh lighting the uh Kwanzaa candles, the curr the ca what is it called, the candle, the Kerenga of K the candle of Kerengo or whatever, for to to for the official celebration of Michael Jackson at the uh at the Kwanzaa celebration in Gary, Indiana.
+You know, I mentioned Kwanza because I read out that story from the Gary Post of Gary, Indiana with the fascinating picture caption of Jihad Mohammed, Mr. Jihad Mohammed, lighting the Kwanzaa candles, what is it called?

-And I've had uh haven't had any response from uh attendees uh of the Kwanzaa celebrations in Gary, Indiana, uh, but I've had uh uh a ton of email from people saying, it's not funny to joke about Kwanzaa, uh Kanza is a phony baloney, anti white racist uh travesty uh cooked up by a convicted felon.
+And I haven't had any response from attendees of the Kwanza celebrations in Gary, Indiana, but I've had a ton of email from people saying, It's not funny to joke about Kwanzaa.

-A Canadian uh blogger called Kathy Shadel has a terrific piece that she runs every Kwanzaa, uh exposing the uh the the complete crook that uh that Kwanzaa is.
+A Canadian blogger called Kathy Schadel has a terrific piece that she runs every Kwanzaa exposing the complete crock that Kwanzaa is, even if you take it at face value.

-What celebrating what's that, Mr. Snardly?
+Celebrating, what's that, Mr. Snadley?

 Celebrating Labor Day.